April 5, 2017, 3:30 p.m.

 water work for the first Martians, remotely from the Red Planet

-of 4 papers published by Brown and his team over the past 8
+A series of 4 papers published by Brown and his team over the

-years have establishes the surface water cycle in the southern
+past 8 years have established the surface water ice cycle in the

-and northern polar caps during summer and spring.
-The winter is
+southern and northern polar caps during summer and spring.

-or Vale.
-These differences from the Earth make the
+differences from the Earth make the interpretation of remote

 About the Speaker: